vajv12/CSC190_Website/README.md

 # Synonsis

-CSC 190 we are working with our client Gary Lane owner of Great Escape Games, he has an outdated website that is counterproductive as it no longer serves the client's needs.
-Our task is to redesign the website with the criteria of modern with certain pages.
-Throughout this semester we worked together to find the best languages, IDE, API's, and databases.
+In CSC 190, our focus has been working with our client: Gary Lane.
+He is the owner of Great Escape Games, a local store specializing in board games and collectables.
+Gary's existing website is an outdated website that is counterproductive as it no longer serves the client's needs.
+Our primary task is to revamp the website and create a modernized interface while also adding new pages and functions that the old website did not have.
+Our goal is to create an interactive and dynamic website that will help the client better serve his customers' needs enhancing customer-client interaction.
+Throughout this semester, Soft Group has worked together to find the most suitable languages, IDE, API's, and databases for this project.
 We created ER Diagrams and prototype pages.
-Once we established the design we started coding the front end and database.
-Ending, the semester we discuss how we are proceeding our work into the next semester.
+Once we established the design, we proceeded into the developmental phase which included coding the front-end and the database.
+As the semester comes to an end, we discuss how we are proceeding with our work onto the upcoming semester and what we are hoping to achieve.